asgarov1/questionsRoom/README.md

 #Questions Room

-This little app created an endpoint available at `localhost/room/{roomName}`.
+This little app creates an endpoint available at `localhost/room/{roomName}`.
-If room doesn't exists it will be created.
+If room doesn't exist it will be created.
 If it exists you will join it.
 People inside of the room can post questions that are displayed for everyone in that room.